 They have tried to put the flames out but to no avail.
 So, the powers that be in Turkmenistan have decided to let it burn.

-The Gateway to Hell, as it known locally, has become Turkmenistan’s biggest tourist attraction and is a top off the beaten track travel destination.
+The Gateway to Hell, as it known locally, has become Turkmenistan’s biggest tourist attraction but since Turkmenistan gets very few tourists, it’s a top off the beaten track travel destination.

 Getting to the crater used to be an adventure in itself, as you had to do some serious off-roading across sand dunes.
 On my first visit in 2015 we saw only one jeep and were the only people camping there.
 It was a real unknown destination.